 French lawmakers visit Taiwan after China's war drill threats

-Taipei (AFP) – A group of French lawmakers landed in Taiwan on Wednesday, the first high-level European delegation since China conducted huge war drills to protest a visit to the island by US House Speaker Nancy Pelosi.
+A group of French Senators landed in Taiwan on Wednesday, the first high-level European delegation since China conducted huge war drills to protest a visit to the island by US House Speaker Nancy Pelosi.

 The trip came as Taiwan held two days of live fire drills on a strategic island that lies between its coast and China.